jphongkham/Assignment3_ST1/README.md

 The system performs Stage 1 Exploratory Data Analysis (EDA) on a macroinvertebrate image dataset and deploys the system through a Tkinter graphical user interface (GUI).

+The image dataset used for this system is the Kaggle Stream Macroinvertebrates dataset which can be found at: https://www.kaggle.com/datasets/kennethtm/stream-macroinvertebrates

 ---

 Features